Cat & Dog Teeth Cleaning is a Health

 - Nasal discharge

 Red and swollen gums can allow bacteria to enter the bloodstream and affect the heart, kidneys, and other major organs.
 It can also lead to dental pain.
-It is important to note that most animals with problem teeth will still eat and drink, but this does not mean they are not in pain or do not have dental disease.
+It is important to note that most dogs and cats with problem teeth will still eat and drink, but this does not mean they are not in pain or do not have dental disease.
 Please call for an appointment if you notice any of the above signs.

 Reducing the Risk of Dental Disease with Professional Care